-Excellence - We seek excellence in all our endeavors, and we are committed to continuous improvement.
+Excellence - We seek excellence in all our endeavors and we are committed to continuous improvement.

-Intellectual Freedom - We believe in ethical and scholarly questioning in an environment that respects the rights of all too freely pursue knowledge.
+Intellectual Freedom - We believe in ethical and scholarly questioning in an environment that respects the rights to freely pursue knowledge.

-Diversity - We respect others and value diversity of opinions, freedom of expression and other ethnic and cultural backgrounds.
+Diversity - We respect others and value diversity of opinions, freedom of expression and ethnic and cultural backgrounds.